 - Continue to train the quadriceps and hamstring muscles long after a return to sports activity.
 It is important these muscles are very strong to support the knee.

-- Sometimes after a complete removal of the meniscus a new weaker tissue may grow in its' place.
+- Sometimes after complete removal of the meniscus, a new weaker tissue may grow in its' place.
 This new tissue can tear giving the same symptoms as before.

 3. Conservative Treatment - No Surgery

 If surgery is not undertaken, a rehabilitation programme should be used to increase the movement and strength in the knee.
 In many cases (depending on the location and extent of the tear), a rehab programme can be very effective.

 - Use R.I.C.E to reduce bleeding and swelling.

 - Rest for a couple of days, or until walking is not painful.